maks/rhinobot/notes.md

 * allow op editing bundled scripts, copy of. assets to sdcard ?
 * shortcut buttons for us constructs for quick TS editing
 * version bundled scripts and project using git
-* auto complete from android class liub a pi
+* auto complete from android class lib api calls
 * inline docs display for android api